Wancieho/node-cli/README.md

 - User login/auth so that the UUID can be returned to use for subsequent requests (user actions against books etc.)
 - Get rid of :any in the command querying, but would need to understand the ORM better
 - I'd consider converting the Book command verifyUser() to a utility
-- I'd investigate moving the command query logic into another file/class so that if I wanted to expose the same logic VIA REST as-well, I wouldn't be replicating logic
+- Improve the logic of the queries folder so that any REST calls can re-use